 DoppelPaymer targets vendors in the space and defense industry, and lists exposed proprietary data on its website to shame the organizations that haven’t paid up.
 This is an embarrassing and costly problem for any organization, but may be the end of any company that thrives on innovation.

-Take the example of a large corporation which was breached through a third party service provider this past February.
+Take the example of a large corporation that was breached through a third-party service provider in early 2020.
 Cyber criminals gained access to personal information, but didn’t touch the corporation’s systems at all.
 That information might be used in later attacks.

 Unfortunately, when it comes to breaches and exposed records, it doesn’t matter if your vendor is at fault, or if it’s your own fault.
 What customers will remember is that they trusted you with their information and it was later exposed or stolen.
 If the breach is dire enough, they may think twice before doing business with your organization again.